 Connecting People To Each Other

 Chances are you have communicated the importance of small groups in your church because they help create deeper relationships with others.
 But do those communications include digital groups?
 Online small groups, using Zoom or Messenger Rooms, for example, are a great way for people to connect with each other in pockets of community.
-Although some people would return right away to regular small groups, not everyone will.
 Online and hybrid options allow for connections in various settings.

 Digital groups can create ways to accommodate those who may not be able to meet in someone else’s house.
 Someone in a wheelchair could attend an online group when a house is not accessible to them.
 Those with pet allergies can be part of an online group when they wouldn’t be able to attend in person.
 Group members may even meet others in an online small group they wouldn’t otherwise, such as someone in another state or country.